scrabbletank/farhome-rules/rulesdoc.md

 Creatures that are able to fly can use their movement to move vertically, following the same rules as normal movement.
 Unless the creature is able to hover, any effect that reduces their movement speed to 0, grapples, restrains, or knocks them prone causes them to fall from the air.

 #### Falling
-Falling creatures fall 10 tiles per round, increasing the amount by 10 for each round they spend falling.
+If a creature is airborne at the start of their turn without a way of keeping themselves airborne, such as having flight, they fall to the ground.
+Falling happens immediately at the start of a creatures turn.
+Creatures fall 10 tiles per round, increasing the amount by 10 for each round they've spend falling.
 On hitting the ground or a solid object after falling 5 or more tiles they take 1/1 in bludgeoning damage for every 5 tiles they fell.
+A GM may require a creature falling less than 5 tiles to make a skill check, such as acrobatics, to see if they can land gracefully.

 #### Prone and Crawling
 A prone creature grants combat advantage to all melee attackers, with ranged attacks adding 2 bad dice to their roll instead.
 A creature that is prone can crawl, spending an extra tile of movement for every tile travelled.
 Unless the creature has a move speed of 0 they can stand up by spending half of their move speed, rounded down.